 reflect the diversity of background and culture within the country of England.

 England Boxing acknowledges its duty to ensure that no participant, including athlete, coach,

 official, volunteer, employee or applicant to any post within England Boxing receives more or

 less favourable treatment on the grounds of age, gender, ethnic origin, disability,

 nationality, religion, socio-economic status or sexual preference.

-We expect all within the ABAE to treat individuals openly and fairly with dignity and
+We expect all within England Boxing to treat individuals openly and fairly with dignity and

 sport of amateur boxing and we shall not tolerate discrimination, harassment or other